ONSdigital/application-profile/README.md

 > - **Access**: humans and machines will be able to access up to date data in a variety of forms.
 > - **Interoperability**: it will be easier to reach consensus among data publishers and consumers.

-We have explored how to follow the best practices when publishing statistics, in particular through the use of the CSV on the Web (CSVW), Data Catalog (DCAT) and RDF Data Cube (QB) standards and vocabularies.
-This document is an application profile of these standards, describing a recommendation on how to use these standards together in order to achieve the data on the web best practices.

-Amalgamating the 5* and thE FAIR data principles provides a means lowering the above mentioned challengesinto the access and use of data.
+Amalgamating the 5* and the FAIR data principles provides a means understanding and lowering the above mentioned challenges relating to the access and use of data.
 5* Open Data is based on the following principles,
 ★     data needs to be able to be published on the web ★★    data needs to be machine-readable